awwad/uptane/README.md

 ### *Delivering an Update*
 To deliver an Update via Uptane, you'll need to add the image file to the Image Repository, then assign it to a vehicle and ECU in the Director Repository.
 Then, the Primary will obtain the new files, and the Secondary will update from the Primary.

-Perform this *in the Image Repo's window* to create a new file, add it to the repository, and host newly-written metadata:
+Perform the following in the **Image repository's** window to create a new file, add it to the repository, and host newly-written metadata:

 ```python
 >>> new_target_fname = filepath_in_repo = 'file5.txt'
 >>> open(new_target_fname, 'w').write('Fresh target file')